 Below I share some trending ideas for how to style rugs in your home.

-These work in various places, even awkward spaces that have many angles, for example layer it under your coffee table or dining table where space maybe tight, or offset sofas which are at right angles.
+These work in so many places.
+Even awkward spaces that have loads of angles.
+For example, layer it under your coffee or dining table where space maybe tight, or use one to offset sofas that are at right angles.

 They also look great in an entrance or foyer with no furniture on top of them.
-They are best to not be positioned on carpet because they move too much and do not stay insitu.
+They are best to not be positioned on carpet because they move and lift too much.
 They are a classic staple right now for a contemporary modern look on concrete or hardwood floors.

-Jute is natural plant-based fibre, making rugs soft underfoot and extremely durable and robust.
-They are handcrafted by skilled artisans that weave them, often with unique textures and designs to show quality.
+Jute is natural plant-based fibre; are soft underfoot and extremely durable and robust.
+They are handcrafted by skilled artisans, often with unique textures and designs incorporated to show quality.

-It will drive your colour palette for the rest of the space if you go bold, needing to link colours, so always ensure you LOVE what you buy.
-Composition is often man-made fibre, maybe a wool, maybe silk, so always be aware you position these rugs not too close to windows if natural fibres, as darker colours will fade too.
+If you decide to go bold, the colour you choose will drive the palette for the rest of the space, so always ensure you LOVE what you buy.
+Composition is most often man-made fibre; sometimes wool, sometimes silk, so always be aware you position these rugs out of direct sunlight if natural fibres, as darker colours will fade.

-If you ever buy a rug too small it will close in your space, always go slightly bigger and if need be place the front legs of your sofas under your rug to make the space feel larger.
+If you ever buy a rug too small it will make your space feel closed-in, so always go slightly bigger and if need be place the front legs of your sofas on the rug to make the space feel larger.